Gavin-Persad/introToTheDom/README.md

   - The console should display two nodes.
 Depending on the formatting of your HTML, the first may be a text node (whitespace or line break).
 The last should be the `<li>` element with the content "🍈 Fig".

 ### Ticket 3: Manipulating the DOM
+**Ticket 3 has automatic testing set up - so after completing all of its sections run `npm test` in your terminal and you will get that lovely green checkmark if you pass.
+It will also tell you which ticket you haven't passed if you get one slightly wrong.**

 #### Ticket 3a: Styling Elements